-Groin pain or injuries can be really limiting in sports and is quite commonly seen in footballers.
+Groin pain or injuries can be very limiting when trying to play sports and is quite commonly seen in footballers.
 It can come about from a strain or tear to the adductor muscle group, which runs on the inside of the thigh.
-There is a simple test called the 5 second adductor squeeze test that can be used to identify those at risk of developing groin pain.
+There is a simple test called the 5-second adductor squeeze test that can be used to identify those at risk of developing groin pain.

-For the test you need to lie onto your back with your knees bent up and feet resting on the floor.
-Next squeeze your knees together against another person’s fist and hold for 5 seconds.
+For the test, you need to lie on your back with your knees bent up and feet resting on the floor.
+Next, squeeze your knees together against another person’s fist and hold for 5 seconds.
 A safe level of pain is 0-2/10, an acceptable level is 3-5/10 and 6-10/10 is high risk.

-In an article using ice hockey players, those with less pain during the test had stronger muscles around the hip area and a far reduced risk of injury.
-Simple strengthening exercises may help improve strength and reduce pain in athletes with groin pain.
+In a sports medicine article using ice hockey players, those with less pain during the test had stronger muscles around the hip area and a far reduced risk of injury.
+Simple strengthening exercises and physical therapy may help improve strength and reduce pain in athletes with groin pain.
 This article also showed a reduction in groin problems by 41% following a strengthening program.

-So if you are experiencing any groin pain during sport, or have a history of groin injuries, head to Miami and Lakelands physiotherapy and we can get you started on a treatment plan and strengthening program to help reduce your pain and injury risk.
+So if you are experiencing any groin pain during sport, or have a history of injuries in the groin area, head to Miami and Lakelands physiotherapy and we can get you started on a treatment plan and strengthening program to help reduce your pain and injury risk.
 Book a hip or groin pain appointment.

 Miami Physio: 9534 4111